Yeast Raised Doughnuts

 What does “scalded milk” mean?

-It means heating milk until it’s very hot (just below boiling), then cooling it.
-This old-fashioned step can improve dough texture.
+It means heating milk until it’s very hot (just below boiling), then cooling it before using.
+This old-fashioned step improves dough texture.

 How do I know when the dough has risen enough?